 - 24th March 2020

 - eBook ISBN:

-Professor, Chemical Engineering Department, National Institute of Technology, Warangal, India
+Professor and Head, Chemical Engineering Department National Institute of Technology Warangal, Telangana State, India

-Professor, Chemical Engineering Department, Laxminarayan Institute of Technology, RTM Nagpur University, Nagpur, India
+Professor and Head, Chemical Engineering Department, Laxminarayan Institute of Technology, RTM Nagpur University, Nagpur, Maharashtra, India

 The University of Nottingham Malaysia Campus, Department of Chemical and Environmental Engineering, Semenyih, Malaysia

 Professor, Chemical and Environmental Engineering Department, University of Nottingham, Jalan Broga, Malaysia